Dobrynya Nikitich

 Dobrynya Nikitich rescues Zabava Putyatishna from the dragon Gorynych, 1941 illustration.

 Dobrynya Nikitich (Добрыня Никитич) is one of the most popular bogatyrs (epic knights) from the "Kievan" series of Russian folklore based on bylina (epic songs) originating from the area around the capital of the Kievan Rus, Kiev.
-According to the bylinas, Dobrynya Nikitich is the son of the Ryazan voivode Nikita.
+According to the bylinas, Dobrynya is the son of the Ryazan voivode Nikita.
 Albeit fictional, this character is based on a real warlord Dobrynya, who led the armies of Svyatoslav the Great and tutored his son Vladimir the Great.

 Many byliny center on Dobrynya completing tasks set him by prince Vladimir.
 Dobrynya is often portrayed as being close to the royal family, undertaking sensitive and diplomatic missions.
 As a courtier, Dobrynya seems to be a representative of the noble class of warriors.
 He is a professional archer, swimmer, and wrestler.
 He plays the gusli, plays tafl, and is known for his courtesy and cunning.